 If you do not believe you can demonstrate an urgent need to regularise your status, we believe that current concessions will not permit you to regularise your status with certainty.
 We therefore recommend you urgently seek advice and consider whether it would be preferable for you to leave the country.
 If you are an overstayer, and you are not able to benefit from the above concession, any period of overstay could harm future applications for leave to enter the UK.

 If you conclude you will make such an in-country application you will need to meet the other usual requirements of the route you are applying for and pay the UK application fee.
 The terms of your existing leave will remain the same until your application is decided.
 This means that if you are currently here as a visitor, for example, and want to apply for a route that allows you to work in the UK, you won’t be able to work until your new application is decided.
 You will have to book an appointment to enrol your biometrics.
-If you are here as a Tier 4 student and you normally would not be able to extend your leave from within the UK, you can exceptionally apply to do so.
+If you are here on the Student Route and you normally would not be able to extend your leave from within the UK, you can exceptionally apply to do so.
 You must make the new application before the expiry of your current leave or, if your leave expired between 24 January and 31 August and you were granted an extension, you must have applied by 31 August.
 If you are granted an ‘exceptional assurance’ you must apply by 31 November.
-There is more information in the Home Office coronavirus guidance for Tier 4 sponsors, migrants and short-term students.
+If you are granted an ‘exceptional assurance’ you must apply by 31 January 2021.
+There is more information in the Home Office coronavirus guidance for Student sponsors, migrants and short-term students.

 All priority and super priority services in the UK remain suspended and we do not know when they will resume.
 The Home Office has suggested these services may resume before Christmas, but this is not confirmed.
 This means that all applications submitted at the moment must be submitted using the ‘standard’ service.